AmrEmam98/WuzzufAnalysis/README.md

 (api/analysis/mostAreas) ------> to display the most areas

-(api/analysis/mostJobs) ------> to display the Most demanding jobs
+(api/analysis/mostJobs) ------> to display the most demanding jobs

 (api/analysis/mostCompanies) ------> to display the most demanding Companies